 If you’re a true Star Wars fan then yes, you have to watch this.

 It’s the most epic train wreck in the Star Wars franchise (yes, worse than Jar Jar Binks.
 Much worse.) and maybe in all of television history.
 It’s 90 minutes of pure “what the fuck” confusion, but wow, what a trip it takes you on.

 If you lack a true Star Wars nerd’s dedication to the franchise, then I understand if you don’t think you can handle the whole special.
 For the casual Jedi here’s the best synopsis I can give on the magic.

-Han Solo and Chewie are trying to make it back to Chewie’s home planet Kashyyyk to celebrate “Life Day,” which seems to basically be Wookiee Christmas.
-Agents of the Galactic Empire chase the Millennium Falcon and stake out Chewie’s family home waiting for their arrival.
+It opens as Han Solo and Chewbacca are trying to make it back to Chewie’s home planet Kashyyyk to celebrate “Life Day,” which seems to basically be Wookiee Christmas.
+Agents of the Galactic Empire chase the Millennium Falcon and stake out Chewie’s family home to wait for Han and Chewie’s arrival.
 That’s basically the whole story (come to think of it, I’m not sure why the imperial agents end up leaving the family alone).
-The threadbare plot is interrupted by trippy hologram dancers, oddly sexual singers, Jefferson Starship doing their thing to a lightshow and the rad 10-minute animated sequence that introduced Boba Fett to Star Wars.
+The threadbare plot is interrupted by trippy hologram dancers, oddly sexual singers, Jefferson Starship doing their thing to a light show and the rad 10-minute animated sequence that introduced Boba Fett to Star Wars.

 Animated Boba Fett Clip